Why You Need to Strengthen Your Hip Flexors – All about hip flexor

 What are the causes and effects of a shortened or strained hip flexor?

-Considering how much time we spend sitting in our everyday lives, it should be no surprise that many people, among other things, have shortened front hip muscles.
-Over time, the hip flexor gets used to the shortening, and the condition is perceived as a new reasonable condition.
+Considering how much time we spend sitting in our everyday lives, it should be no surprise that many people have shortened front hip muscles.
+Over time, the hip flexor becomes accustomed to the shortening, and the condition is perceived as usual and manageable.

 If the hip flexor is shortened, it merely pulls the upper body forward.
-In most cases, the abdominal muscles are also weakened, tilting the pelvis forward.
-The body tries to straighten up the upper body, but the shortened hip flexor works against it, giving way to the lumbar spine.
+In most cases, the abdominal muscles are also weakened, resulting in the pelvis tilting forward.
+The body tries to straighten the upper body, but the shortened hip flexor works against it, allowing the lumbar spine to give way.

-However, the lumbar spine is unsuitable for such movements, which may cause pain in the lower back.
+However, the lumbar spine is not well-suited for such movements, which can cause lower back pain.
 Running may cause a shortened hip flexor in a sitting posture.

 Introducing The Most Powerful Muscle Of Your Body: The Psoas Muscles

-The psoas, also called the lumbar muscle, is one of the most hidden muscles in our body.
+The psoas, also known as the iliopsoas, is one of the most hidden muscles in our body.
 It originates from the right and left in the lower part of the spine, runs through the lower abdomen and pelvis, and ends at the upper end of the thighbone.
 Thus, this muscle is the only connection between our spine and legs.
-From a functional point of view, it is our most crucial hip flexor muscle.
+From a functional perspective, the rectus femoris is our most crucial hip flexor muscle.

-A normal, healthy psoas is a tightrope between the lower and upper body, responding to any spine movement.
-It stabilizes the spine.
+A normal, healthy psoas is a tightrope between the lower and upper body, responding to any movement of the spine.
+It stabilises the spine.
 With the help of the trunk, the vital organs are kept in the lower abdomen.

-In our hectic and fast-paced everyday life – the constant and stress-related release of adrenaline – we often unconsciously and persistently stretch the psoas muscle.
-Over a more extended period, this can cause a chronic triggering of the psoas muscle.
-In this state, our body is always in “racing or fighting mode.”
+In our hectic and fast-paced everyday life, the constant and stress-related release of adrenaline often unconsciously and persistently stretches the psoas muscle.
+Over a more extended period, this can lead to chronic activation of the psoas muscle.
+In this state, our body is always in a state of “racing or fighting mode.”
 In this sense, the power of the psoas muscle is intended to take action, which we seldom properly exploit in our modern lifestyle.

-By constantly tensing, the psoas muscle can cause many painful symptoms, such as Back pain, disc problems, sciatica, scoliosis, hip degeneration, knee pain, and digestive issues.
+Constantly tensing the psoas muscle can cause numerous painful symptoms, including back pain, disc problems, sciatica, scoliosis, hip degeneration, knee pain, and digestive issues.

 Muscle tensing also affects the surrounding organs: organs contract, nerves are put under pressure, and overall mobility and diaphragmatic breathing can be restricted.

 Under continuous tension of the psoas muscle, the body continuously transmits signals of danger, which can eventually lead to a depletion of the immune system and the adrenal glands.
-The condition described is often reinforced by clothing that is too tight, a lot of sitting, wrong shoes, lack of exercise, etc.
+The condition described is often exacerbated by clothing that is too tight, prolonged sitting, improper footwear, lack of exercise, and other factors.

 It helps to reduce stress hormones and relax and stretch the psoas muscle to counteract these unnecessary tensions.
-When the psoas muscle is free and functional, our energies in the body can flow better and more manageable.
+When the psoas muscle is free and functional, our body’s energies can flow more freely and efficiently.

 Static stretching or dynamic stretching

 Stretching gets the body going.
-It stimulates the lymphatic system, which allows waste to be transported out of the body faster, promotes blood circulation, and increases metabolic activity.
+It stimulates the lymphatic system, allowing waste to be transported out of the body more efficiently, promotes blood circulation, and enhances metabolic activity.

 Stretching provides the skin and muscles with more nutrients and oxygen.
-This stimulates collagen production and tightens the skin.
+This stimulates collagen production, which in turn tightens the skin.
 Stretching also improves posture, reduces muscle spasms, and increases fat burning.

 In principle, stretching can be done before and after training.
-It may be more beneficial before or after exercise, depending on which stretching is performed.
+It may be more beneficial to perform stretching before or after exercise, depending on the type of stretching being done.

 Different types of strain at different times

-Static stretching is a known musculature stretching in which certain body positions are held for longer periods.
+Static stretching is a form of musculoskeletal stretching in which certain body positions are held for extended periods.
 During dynamic stretching, movements are performed to warm the muscles and connective tissue.

 Static stretching increases the flexibility of the muscles and connective tissue.
-Dynamic stretching is a great way to prepare your muscles for more significant physical effort and reduce the risk of injury.
-Both types of stretching are essential but should be done at different times.
+Dynamic stretching is an effective way to prepare your muscles for more intense physical activity and reduce the risk of injury.
+Both types of stretching are essential, but should be done at different times.

 Both types of strain should always be performed after a warm-up.
-The warm-up increases blood circulation, allowing the muscles and tissue to move, shape, and stretch better.
+The warm-up increases blood circulation, enabling the muscles and tissues to move, shape, and stretch more effectively.

 Dynamic stretching before training